 The call for poetry for 2023 is now open and will be open until July 31.
 We invite poets to join us for a walk through Beals Preserve, where you will find art installations from local and regional artists.
 Experience the art and then respond to it in a poem.
-The top 32 poems submitted (two for each art work) will be published in the third edition of Art on The Trails, due out in September 2023.
+The top 32 poems submitted (two for each art work) will be published in the seventh edition of Art on The Trails, due out in September 2023.
 Selected poets will receive a free copy of the chapbook.

 How it works: